NontasBak/auth-parallel-ex1/README.md

 PC specs: i5-11400F (6 cores, 12 threads), 16GB RAM, Linux Mint

-Test data: SIFT-128-euclidean
+Test data: SIFT-128-euclidean [(Download here)](https://github.com/erikbern/ann-benchmarks)

 All parallel tests run on **4 threads**

+> [!IMPORTANT]
+> Sequential benchmarks are not to be confused with the file `knn_sequential.c` that finds the exact solution.

 ### How it works
-1. Split the data points in *blocks* (ex.
+1. Split the data points randomly in *blocks* (ex.
 100 blocks, with 10k points each if we have 1M points)
 2. *Within* each block, calculate the distances between the points and find the k-NN
-3. Find new neighbors by taking a *subset* of the points from 2 blocks (ex.
+3. Find new neighbors by taking a random *subset* of the points from 2 blocks (ex.
 50%), calculate the new distances and update the k-NN if necessary
 4. Do this for all block pairs

-> [!NOTE]
-> In step 1 the points in each block are chosen **randomly** and not sequential.
-In step 3 the points in each subset are chosen **randomly**.

 ### How to run